crossorigin="anonymous">

 top of page

-The Tragedy of Philosophy -- Impressions and Truth
+The Tragedy of Philosophy -- Impressions and Truth -- How Our Perception is Hindered

 My favorite philosopher is Socrates, for he invented the concept of philosophy by admitting that he knows that he knows nothing.
-Therefore, his aim was to question everything and everyone that moved.
+Therefore, his aim was to question everything and everyone that moved, so he will cease not knowing anything.
 Maybe then he would know better.
 It's a shame that he drank poison beforehand.
+It is sad to see that many failed to learn his wisdom, or even regard him to begin with.

 Many prefer to see their own impressions as facts instead.
-Plato called it "The Cave".
+Plato called it "The Cave."
 It's in that cave of delusions, where people see the bonfire and mistake it for the Sun, without actually questioning that assumption.

 You might think that it is dumb to not get out of that Cave in search for the true Sun.
 However, be surprised, as many do not even bother venturing outside of Plato's cave.
 Perhaps you avoid doing so, too, as well as I did.